Bluetooth-Compose/Bluetooth-Compose/README.md

 Our initial aim is to create an alpha bluetooth-compose.yml specification as a candidate for community discussion, to move onwards towards beta.

+Andthere's a lot to discuss, not least of which is maintaining a separation of concerns between automatically generated UI and the underlying automatically generated advertisements, peripherals, services, characteristics, and descriptors - not to forget the complexity of how to connect to such devices, engage with user-permissions, etc.

+And a full-blown discussion must also include the adjacent but not unconnected topic of Augmented Reality, where not only are devices pictorially identified in the visual AR-space - with or without visual information that a user can read in a 'Bluetooth-Up' context similar to fighter-jet head-up displays - but also incorporating the capacity of Bluetooth Device Object Detection that allows a user to visually scan a device, which once recognised, will cause the app to autoconfigure to take a reading.

+The new space we are in is imaging an environment that has plenty of bluetooth devices in it, each which are electronically conspicuous to an Augmented Reality application, and dependant upon user-engagement with the device in that AR-space, the dynamic auto-configuring of channels between the AR app and BCOD device so that they can be read, or written to, on demand.

+*Bluetooth-Compose-On-Demand.*

+#### But first-things-first

 Naturally, the specification will be all about how to generate the yml files however as an interoperability proof we will wish to demonstrate their consumption in the following frameworks, hence will create demo bluetooth-compose engines for the following frameworks:

 - Xamarin / .Net Maui